April Meeting is Canceled! Stay Healthy, Stay Home.... sew sew sew

-Valley Quiltmakers Guild members join forces with the San Fernando Vallehy Quilt Associations and together these two groups have made and donated more than 2,000 quilts to veterans returning from Iraq and Afghanistan.
-This project has become so successful that we are now supporting other veteran organizations.
+The Valley Quiltmakers Guild joined forces with the San Fernando Valley Quilt Association and have donated more than 2,000 quilts so far to veterans returning from Iraq and Afghanistan.

-We meet on the third Tuesday of every month from 10 - 3PM.
-We are pleased to welcome you to work with us on this worthwhile project.
-Contact Karen Van Den Brink through the website: https://lavetsquiltproj.org
+The group meets on the third Tuesday of every month from 10 - 3PM.
+We are pleased to welcome you to work with us or donate to this worthwhile project.

-The Valley Quiltmakers Guild are ardent supporters of the "Hilltoppers Assisstance League of Los Angeles County".
-The Hilltoppers provides emergency clothing and supplies to children referred by the Department of Children and Family Services (DCFS).
+The Valley Quiltmakers Guild is an ardent supporter of the "Hilltoppers Assistance League of Los Angeles County".
+The Hilltoppers provide emergency clothing and supplies to children referred by the Department of Children and Family Services (DCFS).
 These supplies are distributed through the Foster Children’s Resource Center (FCRC) located in the San Fernando Valley.

-Members of the Valley Quiltmakers Guild handmake pillowcases that are given to children and used by them to carry their few possessions from home to home.
+Members of the Valley Quiltmakers Guild make pillowcases that are given to the children who visit the center.
+They can then be used to carry their few possessions from home to home.
 This is often the only item that they are allowed to keep.

 Valley Quiltmakers Guild supports "My Sutff Bag" by hand-making quilts that are the child's to keep.

-To foster hopes and dreams by empowering children, youth and families to reach their
+This group"s mission is to foster hopes and dreams by empowering children, youth and families to reach their highest potential.

-Valley Quiltmakers' members provide pillowcases for foster children, make Stockings and stuff them for the holidays and create "fund drives" to provide needed supplies, like socks and underwear to children with immediate needs.
+Valley Quiltmakers' members make stockings and stuff them for the holidays; they hold "fund drives" to provide immediate needs like socks and underwear for the children.

 If you're interested in helping, contact Kathy Calagias. email@example.com.
 For more information about Penny Lane:

-In conjunction with Candy's Quiltworks, members of the Valley Quiltmakers Guild support the Painted Turtle Camp by assisting in making "Turtle Pillows" for children attending the camp.
+In conjunction with Candy's Quiltworks in Reseda, members of the Valley Quiltmakers Guild support the Painted Turtle Camp by assisting in making "Turtle Pillows" for children attending the camp.